GrossDesignCo/concordance-app-poc/public/scripture/ezekiel/ezekiel-1/ezekiel-1.englishNatural.md

 And in the going of the living-beings, the wheels went beside them, and in the being-lifted of the living-beings from over the land, the wheels were lifted.

-Over which it was there, the wind to go, they went, there, the wind to go, and the wheels were lifted alongside them, that the wind of the living-being in the wheels.
+Over which the wind to go was there, they went there, the wind to go, and the wheels were lifted alongside them, that the wind of the living-being, in the wheels.

 In their going they went,
 and in their standing they stood,